 A story of what might have been.

-Idaho looked an outstanding candidate for Ladbrokes St Leger glory and was sent off the 4-6 favourite.
+Idaho looked an outstanding candidate for Ladbrokes St Leger glory in 2016 and was sent off the 4-6 favourite.
 All was going to plan until about half a mile from home when the horse stumbled badly and unshipped Seamie Heffernan.

 Classic glory gone in an instant.
 Fortunately, the horse was completely unscathed but Heffernan spent the rest of the afternoon in hospital with a bloodied nose and sore head.